Cartiva Implant Lawsuit

 The Cartiva toe implant is a synthetic cartilage device used to treat arthritis in the big toe.
 New evidence suggests that these implants are defectively designed and prone to failures that can result in pain, further surgery, and other injuries.
 Cartiva toe implant lawsuits are now being filed by individuals who experienced a premature failure of their implant.

-There was hope we would see Cartiva settlement payouts by 2024 from a global settlement.
+We hoped to see Cartiva settlement payouts by 2024 from a global settlement.
 That has not happened.
-This litigation is dragging on, unfortunately.
+Unfortunately, this litigation is dragging on.
 But these lawsuits could reach a settlement at any time.
 You want to submit a case before that happens.
-So if you have a claim, call us or call another lawyer sooner rather than later.
+So, if you have a claim, call us or another lawyer sooner rather than later.

 Cartiva Toe Implant

-Big toe arthritis, a condition that impacts over 2 million people in the U.S. Arthritis in the big toe gradually degrades the cartilage in the toe joint.
+Big toe arthritis is a condition that impacts over 2 million people in the U.S. Arthritis in the big toe gradually degrades the cartilage in the toe joint.
 This eventually causes the bones to grind against each other, which is extremely painful.

 Until recently, the only real treatment option to alleviate the pain of advanced arthritis in the big toe was fusion surgery (arthrodesis).

-So the Cartiva toe implant is a medical device that was developed as an alternative treatment for osteoarthritis of the big toe joint to deal with the injury that causes significant pain and mobility issues for patients.
+So, the Cartiva toe implant is a medical device that was developed as an alternative treatment for osteoarthritis of the big toe joint.
+It deals with the injury that causes significant pain and mobility issues for patients with painful degenerative or post-traumatic arthritis in the first metatarsophalangeal joint, with or without mild hallux valgus.

 This changed several years ago with the development of the Cartiva implant.
-The Cartiva implant is tiny and can be inserted into the metatarsophalangeal joint in the toe.
+The tiny Cartiva implant can be inserted into the metatarsophalangeal joint in the toe.

 Design and Material